-- 1 Press and hold the A and buttons simultaneously for 4 seconds or longer. - 2 "SET DATA," unit No. " : (or " ALL " in the case of group control), item code " [1]," and settings data " III XX " are displayed blinking on the remote controller LCD display (Fig. 1).
+- Press and hold the And the press and hold the result of the simultaneously for 4 seconds or longer. - (2) "SET DATA," unit No. " 1" (or " ALL" in the case of group control), item code " U 1," and settings data " U XX " are displayed blinking on the remote controller LCD display (Fig. 1).
 At this time, the indoor unit fan (or all indoor unit fans in the case of group control) begins operating. - 3 If group control is in effect, press the UNIT button and select the address (unit No.) of the indoor unit to set.
-At this time, the fan at the indoor unit begins operating. - If unit No. " FLL" is displayed, the same setting will be made for all indoor units. - 4 Press the temperature setting buttons to select the item code to change. - 5 Press the timer time / v buttons to select the desired setting data. - For item codes and setting data, refer to the following page. - 6 Press the ET button.
+At this time, the fan at the indoor unit begins operating. - If unit No. " #L L " is displayed, the same setting will be made for all indoor units. - Press the temperature setting / buttons to select the item code to change. - (5) Press the timer time / buttons to select the desired setting data. - For item codes and setting data, refer to the following page. - 6 Press the SET button.
 (The display stops blinking and remains lit, and setting is completed.) - 7 Press the button to return to normal remote controller display.